AlexanderRubinstein/OCCAM/README.md

 conda activate ./envs/occam/
 pip install -r requirements.txt

-# the commands below are needed only if mask generation with HQES is planned.
+# the commands below are needed only if you plan to generate masks with HQES.
 # They require GCC 9+ for building detectron2
 # as well as relevant `CUDA_HOME`, `LD_LIBRARY_PATH`, `CPATH`, `CFLAGS`,
 # and `LDFLAGS` environment variables for compiling CUDA kernel